 KahaDB is a file based persistence database that is local to the message broker that is using it.
-It has been optimised for fast persistence and is the the default storage mechanism from ActiveMQ 5.4 onwards.
+It has been optimized for fast persistence.
+It is the the default storage mechanism since ActiveMQ Classic 5.4.
 KahaDB uses less file descriptors and provides faster recovery than its predecessor, the AMQ Message Store.

 Configuration